PennyLaneAI/pennylane/doc/introduction/inspecting_circuits.rst

 Interactive Debugging on Simulators
 -----------------------------------

-Pennylane allows for more interactive debugging of quantum circuits in a programatic fashion using quantum breakpoints via :func:`~pennylane.breakpoint`.
+PennyLane allows for more interactive debugging of quantum circuits in a programmatic fashion using quantum breakpoints via :func:`~pennylane.breakpoint`.
 This feature is currently supported on ``default.qubit`` and ``lightning.qubit`` devices.